grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -frontend.max-queriers-per-tenant
 [max_queriers_per_tenant: <int> | default = 0]

-# How much of the available query capacity (queriers) can be used by a single
+# How much of the available query capacity ("querier" components in distributed mode, "read" components in SSD mode) can be used by a single
 # tenant.
 Allowed values are 0.0 to 1.0.
 For example, setting this to 0.5 would
 # allow a tenant to use half of the available queriers for processing the query
 # workload.
 If set to 0, query capacity is determined by